secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 # Deploy a Secret Node on your NUC
-Guide Version 0.60 | Date Jan 31st, 2020 | Discovery Testnet Beta
+Guide Version 0.60 | Date Feb 1st, 2020 | Discovery Testnet Beta

 !> This guide is a beta guide and could break at any time.
 If you are reading this, you are a brave beta tester!